ThingSet/thingset.github.io/_spec/2b_functions.md

 permalink: /spec/functions
 ---

-The first byte of a request contains either the function ID in binary format or a text-mode identifier (one of '!', ':' or '#').
+The first byte of a message contains either the function ID in binary format or a text-mode identifier (one of '!', ':' or '#').
 Input data with unknown first byte is ignored.

 ### Text mode

-Each request message consists of a function name (e.g. read) followed by valid JSON string containing the payload data.
+Each request message consists of a function name (e.g. exec) followed by valid JSON string containing the payload data.
 A request starts with an exclamation mark (!) in front of the function name.

 The response starts with a colon (:) followed by the the status code and a plain text description of the status finished with a '.'.
 The description message content is not strictly specified and can be either the description from above table or a more verbose message.
 However, it must contain only one dot at the end of the description, signifying the end of the description.